-Do you ever hear a word and ponder how it got its name?
-That’s what I wonder when I hear the name “Cocktail Sauce.”
-The origin of the name comes from Prawns that were served to hang around the edges of a cocktail glass.
-A red dipping sauce, created by a British cook named Fanny Cradock who was an English restaurant critic, television celebrity chef, and writer who frequently appeared on television during the 1960’s.
-She is credited for creating the red cocktail sauce as a condiment to be served at room temperature and paired with seafood as an appetizer.
+The name cocktail sauce has often intrigued me.
+The origin of the name comes from prawns place on the edges of a cocktail glass.
+A red dipping sauce, created by a British cook named Fanny Cradock who was an English restaurant critic, television celebrity chef, and writer who frequently appeared on television during the 1960s, and credited for creating the zesty red sauce.
+She used her concoction as a condiment served at room temperature and paired with seafood as an appetizer.

 Share this Post